robertmatthees/ga-rm.js-Interaction-Tracking-for-Google-Analytics/README.md

 <h2>Custom Initialisation</h2>

-You can switch off/on the Default Tracking Options ples set the Minimum Interaction Time from when an Element gets tracked:
+You can <b>Switch off/on the Default Tracking</b> Options and <b>Set the Minimum Interaction Time</b> from when an Element gets tracked:

 <code>form:0</code> - Default Form Analysis (bool: 0 off / 1 on | default: 1)